SAIDEIITJ/SAIDE_main/_pages/ms.md

 {% capture content-col %}

 # MS Program
-IIT Jodhpur invites applications for admission to the M.S. (by Research) program offered by the Centre of Excellence on Brain Science and Applications (CBSA) in the School of Artificial Intelligence & Data Science, IIT Jodhpur.</p>
+IIT Jodhpur invites applications for admission to the M.S. (by Research) program offered by the Centre of Excellence on Brain Science and Applications (CBSA) in the School of Artificial Intelligence & Data Science, IIT Jodhpur.

 {% endcapture %}